 Celeste Guzmán Mendoza, born and raised in San Antonio, Texas, writes poetry, plays, and essays.
 Her first full-length poetry manuscript, Beneath the Halo, was published by Wings Press in September 2013.

 Guzmán Mendoza is a co-founder of CantoMundo, a workshop for Latina/o poets.
 She co-directed CantoMundo for ten years with fellow co-director, Deborah Paredez.
 She has participated in the Macondo Writers Workshop and is a past resident of Hedgebrook, a retreat for women writers.

 Her poetry and essays have been published in the following anthologies: Ghost-fishing: an eco-justice poetry anthology (The University of Georgia Press: 2018); Literary San Antonio (TCU Press: 2018); Entre Guadalupe and Malinche: Tejanas in Literature and Art (University of Texas Press: 2016); Her Texas: Story, Image, Poem and Song (Wings Press: 2016); Goodbye Mexico: Poems of Rememberance (Texas Review Press: 2015); Wise Latinas: Writers on Higher Education (University of Nebraska Press: 2014); Telling Tongues: A Latin@ Anthology on Language Experience (Calaca Press/Red Salmon Press:2007); Red Boots and Attitude: The Spirit of Texas Women Writers (Eakin Press: 2002); ¡Floricanto Sí!: U.S. Latina Poetry (Penguin:1998), This Promiscous Light (Wings Press: 1996).
 Her work has also appeared in literary journals and magazines, such as: Poet Lore; Borderlands, Salamander, 5 am, Rio Grande Valley Woman and San Antonio Current.

-Guzmán Mendoza is married to Michael Mendoza; they live in Austin with their two cats.
+Guzmán Mendoza is married to Michael Mendoza; they live in Austin and San Antonio with their two cats.